yihui/yihui.org/content/animation/_index.md

 This is an R package to create and export animations to a variety of formats (HTML/JS, GIF, Video, PDF), and it also serves as a gallery of animations related to statistics and computing.
-A detailed introduction can be found in the this paper:[^1]
+A detailed introduction can be found in this paper:[^1]

 [^1]: Please note that it was written in 2011, and some functions may have been